-The result will be: Full tuition refund (minus fees), and course does not appear on the transcript.
-50% tuition refund (minus fees), and course does not appear on the transcript; if adding a course at the same time, no loss of 50% tuition.
-No refund and course with a "W" grade appears on the transcript.
-No withdrawals of any kind will be accepted.
+If you drop a course by: The result will be: The day before the first day of the semester Full tuition refund (minus fees), and course does not appear on the transcript.
+The attendance census date of the semester 50% tuition refund (minus fees), and course does not appear on the transcript; if adding a course at the same time, no loss of 50% tuition.
+The 60% point of the semester No refund and course with a "W" grade appears on the transcript.
+After the 60% point of the semester No withdrawals of any kind will be accepted.
 The course, with earned grade, appears on the transcript.